ACCESS-NRI/MED-live-diagnostics/README.md

 # Live model diagnostics.

+### Framework for the live monitoring and diagnostic analyses of ACCESS models

 A general template repository for default settings when creating new repositories.

 This repository uses the Apache-2.0 license. `COPYRIGHT.txt` contains a current copyright statement which should be included at the top of all files.